pbarnoux/modSortedInventoryTabs/README.md

 - quest and book tabs: new (starred) items first, in case of tie by the the localized name.

-### Limitations

-- Using the quick sort or the filter ingame functions will bypass SIT logic;
-- Playing with a gamepad always trigger the quick sort function before showing items which means that SIT logic is always bypassed when playing with a gamepad.

 #Manual installation
 Locate the `game install folder` (for instance `C:\GoG\The Witcher3`) on the hard drive.
 This folder should contain a `bin` and `content` directories